pingleware/evm-opcodes/README.md

 Next build the Bob Eater's TTL computer using the EVM opcodes listed in this repository.

 Then a more advance topic is building a custom microchip from the EVM microprocessor, see [https://www.youtube.com/watch?v=Jf3ltgG5uck](https://www.youtube.com/watch?v=Jf3ltgG5uck)

+The purpose and goal for a ethereum microprocessor is NOT to mine ethereum but to run ethereum code natively.